near/NEPs/specs/ChainSpec/Upgradability.md

 This part of specification describes specifics of upgrading the protocol, and touches on few different parts of the system.

-High level upgradability consists of three parts:
+Three different levels of upgradability are:
 1. Updating without any changes to underlaying data structures or protocol;
 2. Updating when underlaying data structures changed (config, database or something else internal to the node and probably client specific);
 3. Updating with protocol changes that all validating nodes must adjust to.